Would you like to play a game of chess? I play very well.

 The Vietti Barolo Castiglione is a rich, sumptuous wine.
 With its classic signature flavors of rose petal and sweet spices, this Barolo from Italy’s Piedmont is a perfect accompaniment to a romantic evening by the fireplace.

-You’ll conclude the night with dessert at home and you’re looking for a delicious way to end the evening.
-Your sweetie?
+You’ll conclude the night with dessert at home, and you’re looking for a delicious way to end the evening.

 Saracco Moscato d’Asti, $15

 Saracco’s Moscato d’Asti is a delicious, refreshing sparkling white wine to enjoy after dinner.
-The green apple, pear and floral notes pair best with fruit-based desserts and cookies, while the bubbles add a celebratory flair.
+The green apple, pear, and floral notes pair best with fruit-based desserts and cookies, and the bubbles add a celebratory flair.

-You’ll be home sans date – who needs a steady anyway? – and want to treat yourself.
-Your bouquet to yourself?
+You’ll be home sans date—who needs a steady anyway?—and want to treat yourself.

 Vilmart & Cie Coeur de Cuvée, $119

-If you’re going to treat yourself on Valentine’s Day, it should be with a great bottle of wine.
-What could be better than Champagne?
+If you’re going to treat yourself on Valentine’s Day, it should be with a great bottle of bubbly.
 Vilmart’s Coeur de Cuvée is a gorgeous wine to follow over the course of an evening as it opens in the glass.
 The Coeur de Cuvée is all class.

 Welcome quote: 2001: A Space Odyssey, 1968